 One of the most important things to know about car insurance for teens is that adding a teen driver to your auto insurance policy will likely affect your premiums.
 Teens are at a higher risk for crashes than any other demographic, according to the U.S. Centers for Disease Control and Prevention.
 They’re also nearly three times more likely than drivers 20 and older to be in fatal crashes, according to the Insurance Institute for Highway Safety.

 Some companies also offer discounts for students who earn good grades in school.
-These discounts typically apply to students who have at least a “B” average.
+These discounts typically apply to full-time high school or college students who have at least a B (3.0) average or equivalent.

 Graduated Driver’s Licensing